wenyuan-chang/JGR_MS2019JD031999R/README.md

+THIS IS A DATA DEPOSITORY FOR MY PUBLICATION

 #### Title: Asymmetrical Linkages between Multi-frequency Atmospheric Waves and Variations in Winter PM2.5 Concentrations in Northern China during 2013–2019
 #### Manuscript submitted to Journal of Geophysical Research